lueho/BRIT/docs/01_user_guide/howtos.md

 # How-Tos

-Step-by-step guides for common development and operational tasks in BRIT.
+This guide provides step-by-step instructions for common development and operational tasks in BRIT.

 ---

 ## Running Tests
-- Run all tests (with persistent DB, no prompts):
+- To run all tests (using a persistent DB and no prompts):
   ```sh
   docker compose exec web python manage.py test --keepdb --noinput > test_output.txt
   ```
 - Review `test_output.txt` for results and troubleshooting.

 ## Database Migrations
-- Create new migration:
+- Create new migrations:
   ```sh
   docker compose exec web python manage.py makemigrations
   ```